silleknarf/art-master/README.md

 ## Play it now
 [📦 craicbox.app](https://craicbox.app)

-## Contributing
+## Contributing and Licensing

 Development in progress!
 [Trello TODO Board](https://trello.com/b/xC2SMsIk/craicbox)

+This repository is provided without an explicit licence and as such, all copyright is reserved.
+Pull requests are encouraged but will only be considered if the contributor agrees to the terms of our Contributor Licensing Agreement (CLA).

-Contributions are welcome, please feel free to submit a PR.
+Contributions are welcome and encouraged - please agree to the CLA and then submit a PR!

 ## Architecture